pagkly/Zed/Investopedia3/How Transferable Letters of Credit Work.md

 ## Transferable Letter of Credit Versus Confirmed Letter of Credit

-A transferable letter of credit can be a more convenient option for a buyer than a [confirmed letter of credit](https://www.investopedia.com/terms/c/confirmed-letter-credit.asp).
+A transferable letter of credit can be a more convenient option for a buyer than a [[confirmed letter of credit]](https://www.investopedia.com/terms/c/confirmed-letter-credit.asp).
 That's because the buyer is only required to deal with one bank for a transferable letter of credit.

 In a confirmed letter of credit, however, the buyer must obtain two letters of credit to make the first letter of credit confirmed.
 They are obtained from two different banks, and the second bank guarantees the letter from the first bank.
 Confirmed letters of credit are required by a seller in the event that the first bank defaults on repayment.